87 Of The Best Hobbies For Couples Who Want To Have Fun

 If you’d rather stay indoors, you can learn a martial ars (like Karate, Judo, Tai Chi, or Taekwondo) by taking a local class together.
 Any martial art will improve focus, flexibility, and strength.

 Inexpensive Hobbies for Couples

-And if that doesn’t satisfy your need to compete, make time for some healthy rivalry with Scrabble — or whatever game appeals to you both (Jenga, anyone?).
-You can even turn crossword puzzles (printed or digital) into a competition, if you’re so inclined.
+Make time for some healthy rivalry with Scrabble — or whatever game appeals to you both (Jenga, anyone?).
+You can even turn crossword puzzles (printed or digital) into a competition if you’re so inclined.

-But if helping others sort things out holds more appeal to you both, consider making time each day for answering questions on Quora or on other social media channels.
+If helping others sort things out holds more appeal, consider making time each day for answering questions on Quora or on other social media channels.
 Focus on building a helpful presence on one or two channels.

 Retirement Hobbies for Couples